-Homogeneity: A sample was removed from the top of each of the 54 jars randomly selected from the 2511 jars in the batch.
-The results of analysis of the 54 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 1.4%
+Homogeneity: A sample was removed from the top of each of the 54 jars randomly selected from the 2634 jars in the batch.
+The results of analysis of the 54 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 0.9%

 Settling: The contents of 6 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
 In addition, 5 samples were removed from the last jar in the series.
-No top to bottom gradation in the gold values was observed, neither was there a significant difference between the last jar and the other jars.
+One result was abnormally low.
+Multiple repeat analyses of samples from this jar did not replicate the low result, thus indicating laboratory inaccuracy in the initial analyses.
+Therefore, the anomalous result was removed.
+No top to bottom gradation in the gold values was observed